munificent/game-programming-patterns/book/update-method.markdown

 This pattern is pretty simple so there aren't a lot of hidden surprises in its dark corners.
 Still, every line of code has its ramifications.

-### Splitting behavior into one frame slices makes code more complex
+### Splitting code into single frame slices makes it more complex

 When you compare the first two chunks of code, the second is a good bit more complex.
 Both simply make the skeleton guard walk back and forth, but the second one does this while yielding control to the game loop each frame.